olga1598/Node.js-MySQL/README.md

 In this activity, we'll be creating an Amazon-like storefront with the MySQL skills we learned this unit.
 The app will take in orders from customers and deplete stock from the store's inventory.

-If you haven't written a markdown file yet, [click here for a rundown](https://guides.github.com/features/mastering-markdown/), or just take a look at the raw file of these instructions.

 ### Challenge #1: Customer View

 1. Create a MySQL Database called `bamazon`.